haruki-taka8/hello-python/README.md

 * Name is a short description of the project.

 ### Per Project File
-Each main code file is named with the convention of `ID<-Revision>-Name.py`, where
+Each main code file is named with the convention of `ID-Name.py`.

-* Revision is an optional string in the format of `rX` and X is an integer from 0 to 9.